schemers/homebridge-screenlogic/README.md

 - `"hidden_circuits"` comma-separated list of circuit names to hide.
 Set this for circuits you don't want showing up as switches. (ie.., `"Aux 6,Floor Cleaner"`).

+- `"hidePoolTemperatureSensor"` hides the pool temperature sensor, which is redundant if you are showing pool thermostat.
+Default is `false`.

+- `"hideSpaTemperatureSensor"` hides the spa temperature sensor, which is redundant if you are showing spa thermostat.
+Default is `false`.

+- `"hidePoolThermostat"` hides the pool thermostat (aka, pool heater) if you don't want to allow changes via HomeKit.
+Default is `false`.

+- `"hideSpaThermostat"` hides the spa thermostat (aka, spa heater) if you don't want to allow changes via HomeKit.
+Default is `false`.

 - `"statusPollingSeconds"` time in seconds to poll for blind positions.
 Default is 60 seconds.

 # Implemented HomeKit Accessory Types